-The customer is trying to replace his CEM self-signed certificate with his own.
-When he tries from the Certificate Management page, he is able to browse to the certificate, the UI shows that the certificate looks good but it is not added in the "Select Certificate" window.
+When trying to replace a CEM self-signed certificate with you own certificate through the Certificate Management page, you can browse to the certificate and the UI shows that the certificate looks good but it is not added in the "Select Certificate" window.

 The NS logs show the following entry: